-During the quarter ended January 31, 2023, the gain on asset disposals of \$2,511 was due to the return of a Boeing 737-800 to the lessor during the quarter.
+During the six-month period ended April 30, 2023, the gain on asset disposals of \$2,511 was due to the return of a Boeing 737-800 to the lessor.
 The gain resulted mainly from the reversal of related lease liabilities.
 The carrying amount of the right-of-use assets for this aircraft lease was fully impaired during the year ended October 31, 2020.

-During the quarter ended January 31, 2022, the gain on asset disposals is mainly due to the early return of an Airbus A330 to the lessor.
+During the six-month period ended April 30, 2022, the gain on asset disposals of \$4,018 was mainly due to the early return of an Airbus A330 to the lessor.
 This lease termination led to the recognition of a \$4,085 gain, which resulted from the reversal of lease liabilities of \$3,976 and other assets and liabilities totalling \$109.
 The carrying amount of the right-of-use assets for this aircraft lease was fully impaired during the year ended October 31, 2021.